Matthew Dirst, organist, harpsichordist, conductor

 - The Dallas Morning News (18 May 2015)

-Scarlatti, La Diridina & Pur nel sonno, 2012 Sono Luminus recording with Ars Lyrica Houston
+Scarlatti, La Diridina & Pur nel sonno, Sono Luminus 92159 (2012)

 “Engaging and animated…the whole program is very well constructed and performed.
 There is a very fine assurance and comfort in the style, tight playing among the singers and players, perfectly-judged tempos, and strong vocal acting.”